-The Company intends to finance the proposed wind project through its normal sources of capital, both internal and external, including net cash flow from operating activities, public and private debt offerings, the issuance of commercial paper, the use of unsecured revolving credit facilities, capital contributions and other sources.
-The financial impact of the proposed investment will not impair the Company's ability to continue to provide safe and reliable electricity service at reasonable rates.
+The Company intends to finance the proposed wind projects and transmission facilities through its normal sources of capital, both internal and external, including net cash flow from operating activities, public and private debt offerings, the issuance of commercial paper, the use of unsecured revolving credit facilities, capital contributions and other sources.
+The financial impact of the proposed wind and transmission facilities are a significant investment on the part of the Company, the financial impact will not impair the Company's ability to continue to provide safe and reliable electricity service at reasonable rates.
 In addition, preapproval of the Company's resource decision provides important regulatory support for the Company's current credit rating.
 This is described in more detail in Ms. Cindy A. Crane's testimony.